 For the price you get a no frills bike that is well put together and is constructed for frequent use by multiple users that will last for years

-When I checked Amazon had the best price and would ship it for free and it qualified for Prime.
+When I checked Amazon would ship it for free and it qualified for Prime.

 The bike is well constructed to give many years of use in the home for intense spinning workouts or indoor cycle training.
 It can be used by a wide range of people heights and sizes.